 Service Type: Other Service Service Name: Companion

-Provider Category: Individual Provider Type:

-Support Service Professional

-Provider Qualifications
+Pro ovider Type: 11, UVIUCI T A DC.

-License (specify):
+Provider Qualifications License (specify):

-Certificate (specify):

 - 1. Be at least 18 years of age. - 2.
 Complete necessary pre/in-service training based on the service plan. - 3.
 Be trained to meet the needs of the participant to carry out the service plan which includes, but is not limited to, communication, mobility and behavioral needs. - 4.
 Have criminal history clearances per 35 P.S. §10225.101 et seq. and 6 Pa.
 Code Chapter 15. - 5.
 Have child abuse clearance (when the participant is under age 18) per 23 Pa.
 C.S.
 Chapter 63. - 6.
 Have documentation that all vehicles used in the provision of the Companion service have automobile insurance. - 7.
 Have a valid driver's license if the operation of a vehicle is necessary to provide Companion services. - 8.
 Have documentation that all vehicles used in the provision of the Companion service have current State motor vehicle registration and inspection. - 9.
 Comply with Department standards related to provider qualifications.